-- Working Together to Safeguard Children 2018' - "Keeping Children Safe in Education" statutory guidance for schools and further education colleges.
-Sept 2018 - DBS Guide to Child Workforce Roles (2018) - Safeguarding Vulnerable Groups Act 2006. - Children Missing Education; Statutory Guidance for Local Authorities Sept 2016 - Statutory Guidance issued under section 29 of the Counter-Terrorism and Security Act 2015 - Sexual Violence and Sexual Harassment between Children May 2018 - The Equality Act 2010 - The United Nations Convention on the Rights of the Child (UNCRC) - 'Framework for the Assessment of Children in Need and their Families' 2000 - 'What to do if you are worried a Child is being Abused' 2015
+- "Working Together to Safeguard Children 2018" - "Keeping Children Safe in Education"- statutory guidance for schools and further education colleges (Sept 2019) - DBS Guide to Child Workforce Roles (2018) - Safeguarding Vulnerable Groups Act 2006. - Children Missing Education; Statutory Guidance for Local Authorities Sept 2016 - Statutory Guidance issued under section 29 of the Counter-Terrorism and Security Act 2015

+- Sexual Violence and Sexual Harassment between Children May 2018 - The Equality Act 2010 - The United Nations Convention on the Rights of the Child (UNCRC) - 'Framework for the Assessment of Children in Need and their Families' 2000 - 'What to do if you are worried a Child is being Abused' 2015 - Information sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers July 2018

-The Local Governing Body (LGB), under powers delegated by the Trustees of the Oxford Diocesan Schools Trust (ODST), takes seriously its responsibility under section 11 of the Children Act, section 175 of the Education Act 2002 and duties under "working together" to safeguard and promote the welfare of children and to work together with other agencies to ensure adequate arrangements exist within the school to identify, and support those children who are suffering harm or are likely to suffer harm.
+The Local Governing Body (LGB), under powers delegated by the Trustees of the Oxford Diocesan Schools Trust (ODST), takes seriously its responsibility under paragraph 7 of the Schedule to the Education (Independent School Standards)(England) Regulations 2014 and under "Working together" to safeguard and promote the welfare of children and to work together with other agencies to ensure adequate arrangements exist within the school to identify, and support those children who are suffering harm or are likely to suffer harm.

-We believe clear governance and leadership is central to imbedding a safeguarding culture and recognise that all staff and governors have a full and active part to play in protecting our pupils from harm, and that the child's welfare is our paramount concern.
+We believe clear governance and leadership is central to embed a safeguarding culture and recognise that all staff and governors have a full and active part to play in protecting our pupils from harm, and that the child's welfare is our paramount concern.